← Back to 史記

 使

 In the twenty-eighth year, Duke Zhao went to Jin, seeking to be restored.
 Ji Ping Zi had private connections with Jin's six ministers.
 The six ministers accepted bribes from the Ji clan and advised the Jin ruler.
 The Jin ruler then stopped and housed Duke Zhao at Ganhou.
-In the twenty-ninth year, Duke Zhao went to Yun.
+In the twenty-ninth year, Duke Zhao made his way to Yun.
 Duke Jing of Qi sent someone to deliver a letter to Duke Zhao, addressing himself as "Sovereign Lord".
 Duke Zhao was ashamed by this, grew angry, and left Ganhou.
-In the thirty-first year, Jin wished to restore Duke Zhao and summoned Ji Ping Zi.
+In the thirty-first year, Jin wanted to bring Duke Zhao back and summoned Ji Pingzi.
 Ping Zi went in plain clothes and barefoot, and through the six ministers he apologized.
 The six ministers spoke on his behalf, saying: "Jin wishes to restore Duke Zhao, but the people will not follow."
 The Jin people stopped.
 In the thirty-second year, Duke Zhao died at Ganhou.
-The people of Lu together established Duke Zhao's younger brother Song as ruler.
+The people of Lu jointly established Duke Zhao's younger brother Song as ruler.
 This was Duke Ding.

 65

 After Duke Ding was established, Zhao Jian Zi asked Shi Mo, saying: "Will the Ji clan perish?"
-Shi Mo replied, saying: "It will not perish.
-Ji You had great merit toward Lu and received Meng as the chief minister.
-Down to Wen Zi and Wu Zi, each generation increased its estate.
+Shi Mo replied, "It will not perish. jiyou had great merit toward Lu and received Meng as the chief minister.
+Down to Wen Zi and wuzi, each generation increased its estate.
 When Duke Wen of Lu died, Dong Men Sui killed the legitimate heir and established a concubine's son.
 From this point, the Lu ruler lost control of state affairs.
-Government has been with the Ji clan for four rulers now.
-If the people do not know their ruler, how can he maintain the state!
-Therefore a ruler must be careful with his vessels and titles; they cannot be lent to others."
+The government has rested with the Ji clan through four rulers now.
+If the people do not recognize their ruler, how can he hold the state!
+Therefore, a ruler must be careful with his ritual vessels and titles; they cannot be lent to others."

 66

-In Duke Ding's fifth year, Ji Ping Zi died.
+In the fifth year of Duke Ding, Ji Pingzi died.
 Yang Hu was privately angry, imprisoned Ji Huan Zi, made an alliance with him, and then released him.
-In the seventh year, Qi attacked us, took Yun, and made it Yang Hu's fief in Lu so he could participate in government.
+In the seventh year, Qi attacked Lu, took Yun, and assigned it to Yang Hu as his Lu fief so that he could take part in government.
 In the eighth year, Yang Hu wished to kill all the Three Huan legitimate heirs and replace them with favored concubine sons.
 He loaded Ji Huan Zi into a chariot intending to kill him, but Huan Zi deceived him and escaped.
 The Three Huan jointly attacked Yang Hu.
 Yang Hu took up residence at Yangguan.
 In the ninth year, Lu attacked Yang Hu.
 Yang Hu fled to Qi, and then later fled to the Zhao clan in Jin.

 67